High Country Real Estate: June Stats for Real Estate in the High Country

 By Tim Gentry, REALTOR, Blue Ridge Realty & Investments, LLC

-Hope you all are enjoying your 4th of July week up here in the High Country!
+Hope you all enjoyed the 4th of July week here in the High Country!

 It’s hard to believe June is already behind us and 2023 is already half over.
-Even though it’s a holiday week let’s still take a look at some real estate statistics for the month of June for the High Country.
+Let’s still take a look at some real estate statistics for the month of June for the High Country.

 According to the High Country Association of REALTORS there were 226 residential sales for the month of June.